More Hong Kong protests planned as U.S. raises travel warning

 “Dear travelers, please forgive us for the ‘unexpected Hong Kong’.
 You’re arrived in a broken, torn-apart city, not the one you have once pictured.
 Yet the city you imagined is exactly what we are fighting for,” the pamphlets said.

-Reporting by Farah Master and Felix Tam; Editing by Paul Tait
+Reporting by Farah Master, Felix Tam, Anne Marie Roantree and Twinnie Siu; Editing by Paul Tait and Darren Schuettler